jessopb/spee.ch/ubuntu16vpspersonal.md

-# Create Your Own Spee.ch on DigitalOcean
+# Create Your Own Spee.ch on Ubuntu 16.x VPS

-## i.
+# i.
 Overview

-* Prerequisites
+## Prerequisites
   * UBUNTU 16+ VPS with root access
     * Your login info ready
   * Domain name with @ and www pointed at your VPS IP